-The recipient entities, i.e. those applying for funding, the role (proposing or participating) each plays in the project and the conditions they must satisfy in order to qualify are set forth in the Regulations and, when applicable, in the Announcement of Call for Proposals.
+The recipient entities, i.e. those applying for funding, the role (principal contractor or participating organizations) each plays in the project and the conditions they must satisfy in order to qualify are set forth in the Regulations and, when applicable, in the Announcement of Call for Proposals.